To reach a member of our staff, please address an email to the individual you would like to contact and submit to : firstname.lastname@example.org

 Assistant District Manager, Waterford

 Denise has a long history with CHS beginning as an administrative assistant, a position she held for 27 years before earning her promotion to Assistant District Manager.
-She took on the Foster Care Coordinator responsibilities for Waterford 15 years ago.
-Now, in addition to retaining her administrative and foster care duties, Denise is now in charge of the entire district volunteer program and also oversees shelter activities when the District Manager is not on site.
+She took on the Foster Care Coordinator responsibilities for Waterford 18 years ago.
+In addition to retaining her administrative and foster care duties, Denise is now in charge of the entire district volunteer program and also oversees shelter activities when the District Manager is not on site.
 Denise studied liberal arts at UConn and computer technology at the former Thames Valley Regional Technical College.
 Denise has seen CHS go through many changes over the years and is always encouraged to see the impact that the organization has on pet-overpopulation and adoption.
 She is proud, “to be a part of an association that strives to help those who can’t help themselves and is always looking to the future of animal care.”

 District Manager, Westport